metabase/metabase/docs/configuring-metabase/email.md

 * SSL is strongly recommended because it’s more secure and gives your account extra protection from threats.
 * If your email service has a whitelist of email addresses that are allowed to send email, be sure to whitelist the email address that you put in the **From Address** field to ensure you and your teammates receive all emails from Metabase.

----

-## Next: setting up Slack
-If you want to use Slack to enhance the Metabase experience then lets do that now.
-Let’s learn [how to setup Slack](09-setting-up-slack.md).